tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

   A `Tensor`.
 Has the same type as `input`.
   A placeholder tensor that defaults to `input` if it is not fed.

-For feeding `SparseTensor`s which are composite type, there is a convenience function:

 - - -